Killer on the Road: Plot summary

 Martin Plunkett is a child genius who comes from a broken home: His father is a hustler, and his mother is a promiscuous substance abuser.
 After his parents divorce, Martin takes solace in a series of disturbing fantasies in which he re-assembles his classmates' body parts.
 These lead Martin to becoming a peeping tom; between the ages of 7 and 11, he spends his free time spying on his neighbors and observing sexual encounters.
 Martin's teachers, having noticed his withdrawn nature in class, send him to the school psychologist, who identifies Martin as disturbed but nonetheless passes him to high school after Martin emotionally manipulates him into a fit of rage.

 In high school, Martin becomes obsessed with a series of comic books and fixates on the main villain, "Shroud Shifter", a jewel thief obsessed with becoming invisible.
 He comes to the conclusion that his own goal should become "invisibility" in the sense that he can move through life as nondescript as possible.
 He steals from his mother to finance a series of wardrobes which will allow him to blend in with as diverse a number of people as possible; when she punishes him, he switches her muscle relaxers with massive quantities of amphetamines, causing her to suffer a psychotic break and slit her wrists; Martin drinks her blood before reporting the suicide.

 Martin is placed in the foster care of an LAPD officer, whom he sets about manipulating in order to gain knowledge of how to become a good criminal.
 He begins committing a series of fetishistic burglaries in which he breaks into women's homes, kills their pets, and steals from them after watching them engage in intercourse.
-Following the Tate-LaBianca murders, Martin attempts to meet Charles Manson, only to improperly identify a generic hippie as Manson and break into an apartment where he is having sex.
-The hippie apprehends Martin, and he is sentenced to a year in prison.
+Following the Tate-LaBianca murders, Martin breaks into a female prostitute's apartment and attempts to watch her and a man he incorrectly identifies as Charles Manson have sex.
+Both of them apprehend Martin, and he is sentenced to a year in prison.

 In custody, Martin works to perfect his body while studying under other criminals and learning their techniques.
 Doing janitorial work as a trusty, he encounters the recently incarcerated Manson; furious that the rambling, barely coherent Manson is being held up as a paragon of evil, Martin resolves to become the kind of killer truly worthy of that distinction.
 Upon his release, Martin delves further into his fantasy life, with Shroud Shifter urging him to commit more violent crimes in a series of schizophrenic visions.